aaatipamula/Notes/CS/Advanced Python.md

 # Advanced Python

-Python tips and tricks so you don't look like a noob at your next internship.
+**Python tips and tricks so you don't look like a noob at your next internship.**

-By: Aniketh

 - - -

 # Lambda Functions

-These are also known as *antonymous* functions.
+These are also known as *anonymous* functions.
+They are similar, in essence, to regularly defined functions.
+The only real d